Your First Charter: 5 Essential Resources for New Modern Skippers | Modern Sailing

 Our electronic charter forms are more than just pre-departure and post-charter paperwork.
 They contain important information to help reduce your risk of accident or injury.
 When a charterer skims over or skips "the fine print" and unknowingly ventures into hazardous areas or behaviors on the water, unnecessary damage or loss can occur, for which the charterer will unfortunately be liable.

-To make the inventory check on the Boat Check-Out Form go more quickly, engage your crew in helping you locate the boat’s inventory items on the form’s checklist.
+To make the inventory check on the Boat Pre-Cruise Form go more quickly, engage your crew in helping you locate the boat’s inventory items on the form’s checklist.
 It’s also helpful to have more than one crew member know where specific charter items are stored.
 After completing the boat’s inventory checklist and reporting any existing damage, the form will then provide information about unique aspects of the boat, followed by the Skipper Responsibilities and Charter Policies agreement.
 This is where you’ll find some of the essential information you and your crew will need to know to ensure a safe and successful charter.

 The screenshots below show the three most important areas of the form to focus on (circled in green).